How to get into ketosis

 • Create ATP, your energy currency

 You might be worried that fat (especially saturated fat) increases heart disease risk.
-But this belief is based on bad data from the 1950s.
-More recent data—like these two meta-analyses on nearly one million people—shows no link between saturated fat consumption and cardiovascular disease risk.
-(Link 1, Link 2) Also, this is a great look at how although LDL-Cholesterol may increase for some following a low carb diet, the net effects are arguably beneficial with regards to cardiovascular disease potential.
+But this belief is based on lofty data from the 1950s.
+More recent population data — like meta-analyses on nearly one million people — shows no link between saturated fat consumption and cardiovascular disease risk.
+Also, this is a great look at how although LDL-Cholesterol may increase for some following a low-carb diet.
+The net effects are arguably beneficial with regards to cardiovascular disease potential.

 #4: Take MCT Oil